Rosedale Gardens Historic District: History

-Rosedale Gardens was platted by the Shelden Land Company in the 1920s.
+Rosedale Gardens was platted by the Shelden Land Company in the 1920s as part of a residential development at Plymouth and Merriman Roads.
 The company modeled the development on Rosedale Park in Detroit.
+Shelden Sons promoted Rosedale Gardens as a residential community that offered access to Detroit while remaining separated from industrial expansion.
+Deed restrictions and controlled commercial development along Plymouth and Merriman Roads were used to guide the type and placement of development.

-The first house in Rosedale Gardens was the Harsha house, built in 1925; the house was occupied in January 1926.
-These houses were wood structures.
+The first house in Rosedale Gardens was the Harsha house, built in 1925 and occupied in January 1926.
 A total of 61 houses were built in 1926, and by 1929, 121 homes had been constructed.
-In addition, a small grocery opened in 1926, a school in 1927, and Rosedale Gardens Presbyterian Church in 1928.
+Early community amenities followed, including a small grocery store with a gas pump in 1926, a school in 1927 on land donated by Shelden Sons Company, and Rosedale Gardens Presbyterian Church in 1928.
+The development marked the beginning of suburbanization in Livonia Township, although the Great Depression slowed construction and halted many nearby planned subdivisions.

-When the Great Depression hit, construction stopped for a time; the developer bricked over existing homes, and continued with brick construction when building resumed later in the 1930s.
-About 250 homes were built in 1935–41, until World War II again intervened.
-Another housing boom occurred after the war, and by 1948 the original part of Rosedale Gardens contained 428 houses.
-Additional lots were platted, and homes built, through into the 1960s.
+When building resumed later in the 1930s, the developer bricked over existing homes and continued with brick construction.
+About 250 homes were built from 1935 to 1941, until World War II again interrupted construction.
+Among the late-1930s homes were several 1937 model houses on Cranston Street reportedly built by Kelvinator to promote central air conditioning.
+Construction increased again after the war, and by 1948 the original part of Rosedale Gardens contained 428 houses.
+Additional lots were platted and homes were built into the 1960s, including later Rosedale Gardens subdivisions and nearby Rosedale Meadows plats.